 A residential lease agreement outlines the terms and conditions of the tenancy, such as rental amount and security deposit.
 It should also include the rights and responsibilities of a landlord and a tenant.
 There are typically 3 types of residential lease agreements based on property type, but the specific contents of the leases will vary by state.

 Avail can provide you with a lawyer-reviewed residential lease agreement with state specific disclosures.
 After the lease is signed, they’ll also help you with management, such as processing rent payments and schedule maintenance requests.
-Your first unit is always free and their pricing for additional units starts at just $24.99/month.
+You can get started online and your first unit is always free.

 3 Free Downloadable Residential Lease Templates